Nissan Micra (2017-2022) Review

 So far, so normal then.
 It's when you leave the city that its mature character starts to impress.
 The ride has a firm edge on broken Tarmac that disappears on the motorway, where the Micra settles into a stable, planted cruise that gives it the feeling of reassuring security that is normally the sole reserve of bigger, heavier cars.

-What's less ideal is that its stiff setup doesn't deal especially well with potholes and other, sharper ruts.
+What's less ideal is that its stiff setup doesn't deal especially well with potholes and other, sharper ruts at lower speeds.
 It fidgets on patchy surfaces, and the wheels will occasionally thud into imperfections that its rivals could glide across.

 While you do get more communication through the steering wheel from this setup, it takes the Nissan Micra's road manners from a bit firm to downright unsettled.
 That's why we'd avoid this engine, and also N-Sport trim.

-The standard engine is paired up with a five-speed manual, while the quicker car has a six-speed gearbox.
-Neither is especially precise, with a long shift that can feel vague or have you searching for the right gear.
+Of the two types of manual gearbox, neither is especially precise, with a long shift that can feel vague or have you searching for the right gear.

-We think the manual 100PS motor is the one to get.
-It's a fair bit cheaper and only a little slower than the DiG-T 117PS version, which in turn is not as powerful as a Renault Clio or Ford Fiesta in similar spec.
+Of the lot, we think the manual 100PS motor is the one to seek out on the used car market.
+It's a fair bit cheaper than it's more powerful counterpart, and only a little slower, which in turn is not as powerful as a Renault Clio or Ford Fiesta in similar spec.

 Normally small cars excel in typical urban environments like multi-storey car parks and congested streets, but feel out of their depth and tiring once you find yourself on faster A-roads and long dual-carriageways.